moiseevigor/moiseevigor.github.io/_posts/2026-08-14-forbidden-directions-finding-nulls.md

   exactly where it agrees and where it stops.
 date: 2026-08-14 09:00:00
 categories: [mathematics]
-tags: [sub-riemannian, magnetic-nulls, reconnection, abc-flow, growth-vector, validation]
+tags: [sub-riemannian, magnetic-nulls, reconnection, dynamo-fields, growth-vector, validation]
 image: /public/img/posts/forbidden-directions-4.svg
 description: >
-  Part 4 of the Forbidden Directions series: the growth vector as a magnetic-null detector, the 3D law Q = k+5, external validation against the eigenvalue null-finder on the ABC field, and an honest account of agreement (location, order) versus the open question (null type).
+  Part 4 of the Forbidden Directions series: the growth vector as a magnetic-null detector, the 3D law Q = k+5, external validation against the eigenvalue null-finder on an ABC-like dynamo test field, and an honest account of agreement (location, order) versus the open question (null type).
 series: preferred-directions
 series_title: "The Geometry of Forbidden Directions"